How Can I Protect My Credit While Going Through My Divorce?

 • Negotiate with lenders for a modified payment plan: A divorce decree does not break contracts with lenders.
 If your spouse is unable or unwilling to pay what they are responsible for and the contract has not been changed by the lender, the late payments will still appear on both credit reports and will have a negative impact on the credit score of both you and your former spouse.

-• Hire an attorney: Retain the services of a knowledgeable Tazewell County family law attorney who will maintain your financial health through this process.
+• Hire an attorney: Retain the services of a knowledgeable Peoria County family law attorney who will maintain your financial health through this process.

 Contact Our Experienced Illinois Firm